mlflow/mlflow/docs/source/models.rst

 This example shows how models can reference artifacts from other runs or even other models.
 Use the schema `models:/` to reference models and `runs:/` to reference artifacts inside a run.
 When the model is logged, referenced artifacts are downloaded and persisted inside of the MLflow Model's directory.
+Each artifact can be retrieved by its name.

 .. code-block:: python